garrandall/popular-music-data/tracks/best-life-cardi-b-chance-the-rapper.md

 This some real-life fairy tale Binderella shit
 I got further than them hoes that I will ever get
 And that only goes to show that only God knows
-I took pictures with BeyoncÃ©, I met Mama Knowles
+I took pictures with Beyoncé, I met Mama Knowles
 I'm the rose that came from the concrete and arose
 I'm like gold, I'm life goals, man, I'm chosen, I'm floating, ayy